oddbookworm/ez_profile/README.md

 your code, you can pass the `--ignore` commandline flag.
 This will bypass `ez_profile` completely.

+Notes about usage:
+`import ez_profile` should be at the top of your main file.
+It profiles the entire project, and to do so, it runs the main file in a separate process.
+If you put this anywhere else in your project, the part before `import ez_profile` will not be profiled, and the whole project will be killed after the profiling is completed.

 Usage:

 ```
+# note that this should be at the top of your script
 import ez_profile # this is all you need

 <all of your other code>